macaroni-os/macaroni-site/site/content/docs/mark/_index.md

-Considering that Portage engine is written in Python and a lot of packages using PYTHON_COMPAT through the evoluted syntax introduced by Funtoo about *python3+* to automatically support all available Python versions we share expecially for *staff* developers a list of important points to verify on upgrading Python release:
+Considering that Portage engine is written in Python and a lot of packages using PYTHON_COMPAT through the evoluted syntax introduced by Funtoo about *python3+* to automatically support all available Python versions we share especially for *staff* developers a list of important points to verify on upgrading Python release:

 1. *anise-portage-converter*: as a core tool of the Macaroni workflow this tool must be